Movement

 overuse, and misuse.
 Although they originally develop because they

-serve us, patterns can outlive their usefulness.
+serve us, movement patterns can outlive their usefulness.
 Limiting the movement

 in our hips as we walk is a pattern that might have benefited us